Ready to Conceive? Or Have Been Trying? FAM Can Help!

 3. The third step is learning the AWESOME news that such imbalances are things the body can begin working to resolve when it is given what it needs.

-With the appropriate information about what nourishes male and female fertility, you can begin working toward the health they need to recharge their fertility.
-This step involves co-care with a natural health practitioner.
+With the appropriate information about what nourishes male and female fertility, you can begin working toward the health needed to recharge fertility.
+This step involves co-care with a natural health practitioner(s) and your Fertility Awareness Educator.